Elvira Dyangani Ose: The Showroom, 2018–2021

 From 2018 to 2021, Dyangani Ose has been director and chief curator at The Showroom gallery, London.

 In 2018, Dyangani Ose was part of the selection committee that nominated Ruangrupa as artistic director of Documenta fifteen.
 She later served on the juries that awarded the Turner Prize to Lawrence Abu Hamdan, Helen Cammock, Oscar Murillo and Tai Shani in 2019, as well as the Lise Wilhelmsen Art Award to Otobong Nkanga in 2019 and to Guadalupe Maravilla in 2021.

-MACBA, 2021–present
+MACBA, 2021–2026

 Dyangani Ose took over as director of MACBA in 2021.
+In 2026, she stepped down shortly ahead of her contract’s original expiration date.

+During her time at MACBA, Dyangani Ose served on the selection committees that awarded the Future Generation Art Prize to Aziz Hazara in 2021 and the Mondrian Prize to Sammy Baloji in 2026.